gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 - **BLOCKED** (the _scheduler block_): before anything happens.
 Every transaction starts here.
 - **COMMIT**: for timeout-bearing calls (like `lock.acquire(timeout=5)`).
 The scheduler can force a timeout or ignore it.
 - **WAITING**: inside the real primitive's wait.
-Not under blanket's control -- it's the real `threading.Lock` doing its thing.
+Not under blanket's control - it is the real `threading.Lock` doing its thing.
 - **STALLED**: after waking from the real wait but before proceeding.
 - **PAUSED**: a general-purpose pause point.

 When thread B calls `lock.acquire()`, blanket creates a transaction in `BLOCKED` state and puts B to sleep.
-The scheduler sees the transaction, calls `transaction.unblock()`, and B wakes up to actually acquire the lock.
+The scheduler sees the transaction, calls `transaction.unblock()`, and B wakes up to acquire the lock.

 ### The four-object architecture